Connect * Inspire * Preserve

-The Bigfork Art & Cultural Center – or BACC- strives to serve as Bigfork’s heART of creativity, education and inspiration for all.
-BACC helps to support Bigfork’s community as a vibrant destination for Art, Culture, and History.
+The Bigfork Art & Cultural Center (BACC) supports Bigfork’s community as a vibrant destination for art, culture and history.

 Bigfork has always been an arts town.
 From its earliest days, Bigfork residents have been artists, artisans, craftsmen, art collectors and art enthusiasts.
 In 1977, a group of visionary citizens saw the need to build a community center focusing on the arts and ensuring a cultural legacy for Bigfork and the surrounding area.
 This forward-thinking group included Les and Ginny Averill, Sam Stephens, and Ruth & Joe Sliter, who purchased a gas station and converted it into Bigfork’s first art center!